firebase/firebase-js-sdk/docs-devsite/firestore_.md

 ## setIndexConfiguration()

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

+> Warning: This API is now obsolete.
+>
+> Instead of creating cache indexes manually, consider using `enablePersistentCacheIndexAutoCreation()` to let the SDK decide whether to create cache indexes for queries running locally.
+>

 Configures indexing for local query execution.
 Any previous index configuration is overridden.
 The `Promise` resolves once the index configuration has been persisted.